th-koeln-intia/ip-sprachassistent-team4/docs/pages/technology_evaluation/deepspeech.md

 # [DeepSpeech](/pages/knowledge/speech-to-text)
 In our project, [DeepSpeech](/pages/knowledge/speech-to-text) was used as a Speech to Text (STT) system.
 STT converts spoken words into text.
-DeepSpeech works with a neural network to transcribe the spoken words into text.
+DeepSpeech works with a neural network to transcript the spoken words into text.

 ## Advantages